 Jerry Ross (USA) had a residency at OBRAS-Holland.
 He made twelve paintings, mainly landscapes and portraits in a loose impressionistic stile.
 They will soon be exhibited in Oregon.
 He choose the isolation of OBRAS-Holland to work effectively and it proved highly profitable.
 As a compensation he made friends with several neighbours, which resulted, among others, in a beautiful portrait of Gerard.

 Every time that Rob scrolled over the abandoned quarries he found objects in decay of past human activities: boots, a briefcase, beer bottles, a telephone book, ..
-He brought them to our patio and made an exhibition with it, which was a try-out of an exhibition in Damer House in Tipperary, Ireland, in August: SO THIS IS PERMANENCE is the title of this exhibition (in combination with Cristine McAuliffe).
-Rob shows installations made with objects found in the marble quarries of Estremoz.
-The exhibition runs until 6 September.
+He brought them to our patio and made an exhibition with it, which was a try-out of an exhibition in Damer House in Tipperary, Ireland, held in August, Septemer 2017.

-He also established a promising collaboration with Miriam Slaats that may lead to a joint exhibition in Abu Dhabi in November.
-More info on this collaboration and exhibitions will soon follow in this newsletter.
-Also a slide show on Rob’s residency will soon appear on this page.
+He also established a promising collaboration with Miriam Slaats that may lead to a joint exhibition in Abu Dhabi.
+More info on this collaboration and exhibitions will follow in the newsletter of this website.

 Mirjam Slaats (Holland) is fascinated by the ecstatic of “blobs”: solidified melts of plastic being half-fabricates of plastic recycling.
 She brought a suitcase full and experimented with them.
 She made small installations, sprayed them with gold paint or laid them in oyster shells.
 One piece had the size and form of a heart.
 She went with is to the farmers market in Estremoz, approached elderly people with the text in Portuguese ”I lend you my heart, please give me your smile” and of those who accepted she made a beautiful photos while smiling and embracing the heart.